BigPolarBear1/factorization_v3/README.md

 Tomorrow I will reduce the code in the main loop as much as possible and do further optimizing.
 150 bit with one worker shouldn't take more then a second.
 Only after that will I implement parallelism.
 Lets see if we can achieve this tomorrow... but I think I can.

 precompute and move things out of the main loop (in addition to static typing).. just got to hammer down on that now.
 I know this will work.
 I've bled for this for over 2 years.
 Moment of truth now.
 Nothing left to lose.

+Oh btw, I also noticed that small sieve intervals perform better.
+Its bc we've precomputed everything.
+Regular SIQS doesnt have this luxury.
+I know this work.
+I will make the future gay by breaking all the PKI schemes.
+Thats all there is left to do anymore.
+I just cant get over the trauma of what happened.
+Everything is too late now.
+Too late now to change course.
+I will fix this world by breaking PKI schemes.